-- Blood pressure: The omega-3 fatty acids in fish oils and fatty fish may reduce blood pressure in people with high blood pressure (70, 71, 72).
+- Blood pressure.
+The omega-3 fatty acids in fish oils and fatty fish may reduce blood pressure in people with high levels (

-- Cholesterol levels: Fish oils and omega-3s may lower total cholesterol and increase HDL cholesterol in people with high cholesterol levels (73, 74, 75).
+- Cholesterol levels.
+Fish oils and omega-3s may lower total cholesterol and increase HDL (good) cholesterol in people with high levels (

-- Endothelial function: DHA may protect against endothelial dysfunction, which is a leading driver of heart disease (76, 77, 78, 79).
+- Endothelial function.
+DHA may protect against endothelial dysfunction, which is a leading driver of heart disease (

-Bottom Line: DHA may reduce the risk of heart disease by lowering blood triglycerides and blood pressure, improving cholesterol levels and protecting against endothelial dysfunction.
+DHA may reduce your risk of heart disease by lowering blood triglycerides and blood pressure, among other effects.
+However, its role in heart disease prevention is controversial.

-DHA may also protect against the development of other diseases, including:
+DHA may also protect against other diseases, including:

-- Arthritis: It reduces inflammation in the body and may alleviate the pain and inflammation in the joints of people with arthritis (80, 81).
+- Arthritis.
+This omega-3 reduces inflammation in your body and may alleviate pain and inflammation related to arthritis (

-- Asthma: It may reduce asthma symptoms, possibly by blocking mucus secretion and reducing blood pressure (86, 87, 88).
+- Asthma.
+It may reduce asthma symptoms, possibly by blocking mucus secretion and reducing blood pressure (

-Bottom Line: DHA may also help with conditions like arthritis and asthma, as well as prevent the growth of cancer cells.
+DHA may relieve conditions like arthritis and asthma, as well as prevent the growth of cancer cells.

 DHA is critical during the last months of pregnancy and early in a baby’s life.

-Deficiency is associated with changes in brain function, including learning disabilities, changes in gene expression and impaired vision (24).
+Deficiency is associated with changes in brain function, including learning disabilities, alterations in gene expression, and impaired vision (

-Interestingly, curcumin — the active compound in turmeric — may enhance DHA absorption in the body.
-It’s linked with many health benefits, and animal studies have shown that it may boost DHA levels in the brain (107, 108).
+Interestingly, curcumin, the active compound in turmeric, may enhance your body’s DHA absorption.
+It’s linked to many health benefits, and animal studies suggest that it may boost DHA levels in the brain (

 Therefore, curcumin may be helpful when supplementing with DHA.